Women in the world wars: Canada

 Canadian women in the world wars became indispensable because these were total wars that required the maximum effort from the civilian population.
 Canadian women participated in many ways to contribute to the war efforts.
 Many Canadian women did volunteer work to help raise money to help those affected by the war.
 The money raised by Canadian women was used to help refugees that came over with little to nothing.
 Canadian women also went out of their way to buy things with money they raised like a scarf or a tooth brush that they could send to troops to help them while they were overseas.
 It was because of the hard volunteer work that many Canadian women had chosen to take on that would lead to the federal government creating the Department of National War Services in June 1940 and then eventually a women's division was added a year later in the fall of 1941 to help with the workload of about fifty organizations.
-It is important to note that many women who came from high schools gave up their summer vacations to work the agricultural fields due to a rising shortage of male labor workers.
+Many women who came from high schools gave up their summer vacations to work the agricultural fields due to a rising shortage of male labor workers.
 There were also many Canadian Jewish women that had served in World War II.
 In fact, there were about 50,000 Canadian Jewish women that served in the Canadian military during World War II.
 Many Canadian Jewish women who enlisted into the military had served in all branches of the military.
 Some were even stationed overseas.
 Most Canadian Jewish women who enlisted served at least 2 and a half years in the military.
 The Canadian Jewish women who served in the military typically had non-combative positions in the military.
 Some Canadian Jewish women did office work in the military and others did medical work for the military to help the wounded.
 Historians debate whether there was much long-term impact on the postwar roles of women.